-Melbourne's compact Arts Precinct is home to four of city's the biggest and best galleries: the Ian Potter Centre: NGV Australia – the world's first major public gallery dedicated to Australian art – NGV International, Buxton Contemporary and the Australian Centre for Contemporary Art.
+Melbourne's compact arts precinct is home to four of the city's biggest and best galleries: NGV International; the Ian Potter Centre: NGV Australia – the world's first major public gallery dedicated to Australian art; Buxton Contemporary; and the Australian Centre of Contemporary Art (ACCA).

 Independent galleries and artist-run spaces

-For art in the outdoors, wander among the sculptures at the Heide Museum of Modern Art and Herring Island, or explore the city's public art.
+For art in the outdoors, wander among large-scale sculptures at Heide Museum of Modern Art and Herring Island Environmental Sculpture Park, or explore the city's range of public art and street art.